ConstantRobotics-Ltd/VSource/README.md

 ## decodeAndExecuteCommand method

-**decodeAndExecuteCommand(...)** method decodes and executes command on video source side.
+The **decodeAndExecuteCommand(...)** method decodes and executes command on video source side.
 The particular implementation of the video source must provide thread-safe **decodeAndExecuteCommand(...)** method call.
 This means that the **decodeAndExecuteCommand(...)** method can be safely called from any thread.
 Method declaration:

 ```cpp
 virtual bool decodeAndExecuteCommand(uint8_t* data, int size) = 0;